rogierschouten/ts-events/README.md

 ctr.inc();
 // Here, the event handler is already called and you see a log line on the console
 ```

+### Recursion protection

+Suppose that the handler for an event - directly or indirectly - causes the same event to be sent.
+For synchronous events, this would mean an infinite loop.
+SyncEvents have protection built-in: if a handler causes the same event to get posted 10 times recursively, an error is thrown.
+You can change or disable this behaviour with the static variable SyncEvent.MAX_RECURSION_DEPTH.
+Set it to null to disable or to a number greater than 0 to trigger the error sooner or later.

 ## A-synchronous events